Call for Papers

 • Victoria Yaneva (National Board of Medical Examiners);

-• Yannick Parmentier (LORIA)
+• Yannick Parmentier (University of Lorraine)